 Frequently Asked Questions: MALACS/IMBA

-How long does it take to complete the joint MALACS/IMBA degree program?
+How long does it take to complete the joint MALACS/IMBA degree pathway?

 A student can complete the joint MALACS/IMBA in just over two years.
 If a student has completed his/her course requirements in MALACS, he/she will be able to finish the IMBA in 9 months, as four classes will be transferred.
 The last term in the IMBA consists of an internship, study abroad, or elective and may be waived for a joint degree student that has completed the MALACS degree.